 • To begin timing chain re-installation, turn the crankshaft COUNTER-CLOCKWISE until the crankshaft sprocket keyway is back to the 6:00 position.
+This positions the pistons away from TDC and prevents accidental contact with the valves.
 NOTE: The keyway is NOT a timing mark.